 Is writing a risky business?
 Or have you chosen to be a writer because it felt safe?

-I have to admit when I first began writing I felt safe.
+I must admit when I first began writing I felt safe.
 And as an introvert and melancholy personality, that was important.
 I could write and sell nonfiction articles, doing safe research.
 I could maintain my privacy and anonymity and make a difference in people’s lives and the world.

 Publishing good solid articles for years, I began to bore myself and feel my writing was flat.
 Although I was doing lots of profile articles, interviews that yielded great information, and regular assignments, there seemed to be something missing.